 We have been working on a new conceptual model to better capture the variables that shape the Business Model.
 If you were to think about a business (the Micro) in the context of the Macro, then the Canvas would need to be enhanced to capture variables related to:

 This a conceptual, non-scientific model that could be coupled with a robust Financial Model to better identify the path towards BMi and the key variables that need to be controlled.
 This new model is explained here:

 In the future, we can imagine tools capable of synthesizing live Macro and Ecosystem data, analyzing profiles of People in the marketplace, and using AI and 3D modelling to construct an accurate view of a new business model.

-For today, the best approach is to use some of the conceptual tools in Models to map out the vision, then apply this framework to understand the key variables and apply those into a robust Financial Model to map out the projected cashflow over a 3 – 5 year period.
+For today, the best approach is to use some of the conceptual BM tools to map out the vision, apply this framework to understand the key variables surrounding the BM, and apply those into a robust Financial Model to map out the projected cashflow over a 3 – 5 year period.